Interactions in Regression Analysis

-A block of guest rooms has been reserved at the Jamaica Bay Inn, 4175 Admiralty Way, Marina Del Rey, CA 90292, where the seminar takes place, at a special rate of $219-$239 per night.
-In order to make reservations, call 310-823-5333 during business hours and identify yourself as part of the Statistical Horizons group, or click here and enter the correct dates (May 13-15).
+A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $219 per night.
+This location is about a 5-minute walk to the seminar location.
+In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code SHO513 or click here.
 For guaranteed rate and availability, you must reserve your room no later than Monday, April 13, 2020.

 - Effects in regression analysis as linear functions of moderators.

 - Interpretation of regression coefficients and variable scaling

 - Estimating and comparing conditional effects (“simple slopes” or “spotlight” analysis)

 - Interaction involving a multicategorical moderator or independent variable

 - Visualizing three-way interactions